Skip to content

 Canva

 Canva is a graphic design program with free and paid versions.
-You can use this to create your author logo, a cover mock-up, advertisements, or even your actual book cover (although I highly recommend hiring a professional cover designer).
-I use the free version to create ads for my editorial business!
+You can use this to create your author logo, a cover mock-up, advertisements, or even your actual book cover (although I highly recommend hiring a professional cover designer who knows the market).
+I use the free version of Canva to create ads for my editorial business!

 Reedsy